-Through publications, events, social media, podcast, and a lively blog, Bruegel has carved a unique discussion space for everyone interested in improving the quality of economic policy, and features highly in several Think Tank awards and rankings.
+Through publications, events, social media, podcast, and a lively commentary section, Bruegel has carved a unique discussion space for everyone interested in improving the quality of economic policy, and features highly in several Think Tank awards and rankings.
 Through a dual focus on analysis and impact, and dynamic relationships with policymakers at every governance level, it has also established itself as a vibrant laboratory for economic policies.

 Bruegel’s research is built around a focused medium-term research programme.
 This programme is divided into three-year cycles, and serves as the basis of our approach to governance, research, outreach and fundraising.
 Within this time horizon we have an annual research programme.